DeepLabCut/DLC2NWB/README.md

 # Welcome to the DeepLabCut 2 Neurodata Without Borders Repo

 Here we provide utilities to convert DeepLabCut (DLC) output to/from Neurodata Without Borders (NWB) format.
 This repository also elaborates a way for how pose estimation data should be represented in NWB.

-Currently this is in alpha mode!

 Specifically, this package allows you to convert [DLC's predictions on videos (*.h5 files)](https://github.com/DeepLabCut/DLC2NWB/blob/main/examples/README.md) into NWB format.
 This is best explained with an example